magarittenguyen/ST558_Project3_GroupF/README.md

 The dataset we will be using is [Online News Popularity Data Set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).

+# Required Packages

+The following packages are used for our data manipulation, prediction, etc.:

+* `tidyverse`: Tons of useful features for data manipulation and visualization!
+* `caret`    : Used for predictive modelling.
+* `shiny`    : makes it easy to build interactive web apps straight from R
+* `rmarkdown`: create dynamic analysis documents that combine codes and rendered output
+* `corrplot` : provides a visual exploratory tool on correlation matrix

 <!-- 6 Links for the Rendered Files -->

 # Summary Reports